See, Plan, Cut: MPC-Based Autonomous Volumetric Robotic Laser Surgery with OCT Guidance: Discussion And Conclusion

 \section{Discussion And Conclusion}

 This work introduces RATS, the first closed-loop robotic platform for OCT-guided volumetric laser resection.
-By integrating OCT and RGB-D imaging, sub-millimeter multi-stage calibration, and a sampling-based MPC planner with closed-loop feedback, RATS achieved clinically relevant performance.
-The system demonstrated calibration accuracy of $0.161 \pm 0.031$~mm, robust LTI modeling (RMSE $0.231 \pm 0.121$~mm), and volumetric resection accuracy of $0.842$~mm RMSE with feedback.
-IoU agreement improved by 64.8\% compared to feedforward execution, and constraint-aware planning reliably preserved subsurface structures in phantom and \textit{ex vivo} experiments.
-These results validate the feasibility of autonomous, obstacle-aware volumetric laser resections.
+By integrating OCT and RGB-D imaging, sub-millimeter multi-stage calibration, and a sampling-based MPC planner with closed-loop feedback, RATS achieved clinically relevant performance with a calibration accuracy of $0.161 \pm 0.031$~mm, LTI modeling (RMSE $0.231 \pm 0.121$~mm), and volumetric resection accuracy of $0.842$~mm RMSE, improving IoU by 64.8\% compared to feedforward execution, while preserving subsurface structures in phantom and \textit{ex-vivo} studies.

-Our results highlight the possibility of obtaining clinically relevant performance with practical hardware design, an empirical LTI model, and a modular sampling-based MPC planner for volumetric resection.
-The proposed calibration methods extend beyond the proposed application to other free-form or fiber-coupled laser systems.
-The tissue phantom developed is from easy-to-source, biocompatible materials to enhance the laser scalpel's performance while accounting for suitability with OCT-based scanning.
-The entire codebase is implemented in Python on an Intel i9 CPU (11th gen, Intel Corporation, CA, USA) and has the potential to be further sped up with a C-based implementation in the future.
+Our results highlight novel yet practical hardware design, an empirical LTI model, and a modular sampling-based MPC planner for volumetric resection.
+The method is device and laser-agnostic and can be adapted to any system with a tissue point cloud, LTI model, and controllable laser power and orientation.
+The proposed calibration methods generalize to other free-form or fiber-coupled laser systems and our tissue phantom is developed from easy-to-source, biocompatible materials while remaining compatible with both laser and OCT.
+The codebase is implemented in Python on an Intel i9 CPU (11th gen, Intel Corporation, CA, USA) and can be further sped up with a C-based implementation in the future.

 Despite these advances, several limitations remain.
-First, debris accumulation during ablation reduces laser transmission and accuracy, motivating the integration of pressurized air flushing and extended working distances.
-Second, the current laser spot size ($0.9$ mm) limits boundary precision; improved optics targeting $<0.5$ mm are required for fine resections.
-Third, the present LTI model is geometric and does not account for thermal accumulation across repeated ablations, which can alter tissue properties.
+Debris accumulation during ablation reduces laser transmission and accuracy, motivating the integration of air flushing and extended working distances.
+The current laser spot size ($0.9$ mm) limits precision; improved optics targeting $<0.5$ mm are required for fine resections.
+Lastly, the LTI model is geometric and does not account for thermal accumulation across repeat ablations, which can alter tissue properties (Fig.~\ref{fig:planning_results}e).
 Finally, the sampling-based planner is slower than raster strategies, though it enables constraint-aware resections in geometrically complex cases.

-Clinically, RATS highlights the potential of robotic laser systems for precise, safe, and constraint-aware resections in neurosurgery, head and neck oncology, and soft-tissue resection.
-This work advances the frontier of autonomous surgical robotics and lays the foundation for translation toward in vivo tumor resections.